raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/capstone.md

 ### Tools Used:

 To make this project, the main tool that I used was a 3D printer.
 Specifically, I mainly used a Bambu Lab A1 and X1 Carbon.
 I used a Prusa Mini+ and Bambu Lab A1 Mini for smaller parts, but the major components don't fit on the 180mm • 180mm bed.
 Additionally, I used a laser cutter to try and make a stencil, but it did not work out well.

-tools/files
+To put the drone together, I will use some M4 and M3 screws to hold the drone together, and I screwed them in using a screwdriver and allen wrenches.

 ## Firmware {.collapsible}
+TBD

 ## Assembly {.collapsible}
+TBD

 ## Testing and Calibration {.collapsible}
 TBD

 ## Next Steps {.collapsible}
-TBD
+At this moment, I need to do the following:

+- Finish soldering the electronics
+- Reprint the bottom plate with an updated design
+- Upload ArduPilot to the completed flight controller board
+- Install propellers
+- Write code for the Raspberry Pi to work with the flight controller and provide it instructions based on the camera feed

+While I have come a long way, I still have a lot of work cut out for me, especially with the software.
+Making the two electronic subsystems communicate with each other will be very challenging.